meetpatel1111/one-click-k8s-deployment-azure/Documents/DELETE_WORKFLOW_DETAILED.md

 ### Explanation

+- `azure/login` authenticates with Azure using `AZURE_CREDENTIALS`.
+- `az aks get-credentials` sets the kubectl context for the right cluster.
 - The `for app in ...` loop iterates over each app provided.
 - `kubectl delete deployment $app` removes the app’s deployment.
 - `kubectl delete service $app` removes the associated service.